Chris Farley biopic project gets support from actor's family - ExBulletin

-One of Madison's most famous former residents could be about to get the Hollywood treatment on the big screen, with Chris Farley's family throwing their support behind a cinematic biography exploring the late actor's life.
+One of Madison, Wisconsin's most famous former residents could be about to get the Hollywood treatment on the big screen, with Chris Farley's family throwing their support behind a cinematic biography exploring the late actor's life.

 Farley's older brother, Tom Farley Jr., confirmed the project Friday, telling the Wisconsin State Journal he had confidence in the vision shared by the team behind the project.

-The film will be based on the 2008 New York Times bestselling biography “The Chris Farley Story: A Biography in Three Acts,” which Tom Farley Jr. wrote with Tanner Colby using interviews with those close to him. of the late actor.
+The film will be based on the 2008 New York Times bestselling biography “The Chris Farley Story: A Biography in Three Acts,” which Tom Farley Jr. wrote with Tanner Colby using interviews with most close to the late actor.

 A key figure in attracting the Farley family to the project was longtime “Saturday Night Live” producer Lorne Michaels, who is set to produce the film through his company Broadway Video.